dstewar6/HEDC_Opiod_Project/README.md

 In file "Arima_model (9).ipynb", we create a SARIMA model testing against the null hypothesis that there is no change in opioid transactions before and after August 2013.
 We compare forecasted seasonal arima values to actual values shows that there is a significant difference in these drugs due to the implementation of the law, especially oxycodone.
 The data was differenced once to account for stationarity.
 P values, T values, and RMSE values were also calculated.

-Data "indiana_pop_estimates.csv" and "ny county pop estimates + fips.csv" have been uploaded for convenience as we manipulated these files to contain only the county names and pop estimates.
+Data "indiana_pop_estimates.csv" and "ny county pop estimates + fips.csv" have been uploaded for convenience as we manipulated these files from the Census Bureau to contain only the county names and pop estimates.
 Data 'county health data 2013.csv' has also been uploaded for convience as we manipulated these files to assemble many separate csv files in one spreadsheet.
 Data 'county_directions_percentagechanges.csv' has been used as a starting point for the 'fitting multiple logistic regression' script so we have uploaded it for convenience as well.